WORLDLY WEALTH VERSUS THE TRUE RICHES

 If my reader is a sincere, intelligent disciple of our Lord Jesus, I do not believe I need to say more.
 But I would suggest that you find a church that teaches the New Testament, expounding the passages faithfully, even if the people are not rolling on the floor, pretending they are drunk, or making animal sounds.

-The most important of the true riches is the forming of Christ in us, and then the Father and the Son coming down from Heaven and placing Their Throne in that which has been formed in us.
+The most important of the true riches is the forming of Christ in us, and then the Father and the Son coming down from Heaven and placing Their Throne in what has been formed in us.

 We find in the last two chapters of the Book of Revelation a description of the new world of righteousness, which is on the horizon.